Intuitively, we all know taking out a mortgage will be, for almost everyone, the largest investment a person or family will make.

 Unlike our general loan or simple loan calculators, this calculator will allow you to have more than one unknown value in certain cases.

 You can enter the price of the real estate, the down payment percent you need, the total number of periods for which you want to borrow the money and the interest rate.
-When you click on "Calc", the amount of the loan and the monthly payment will be calculated.
+When you click on "Calc", the loan amount and the monthly payment will be calculated.

 If you enter the loan amount and "0" for the down payment percentage, then the down payment percentage (and down payment amount) will be calculated.

-If you enter "0" for the price, a down payment percentage, "0" for the amount of loan, the total periods, the interest rate and the payment you can afford, the calculator will calculate the loan amount and the price you can afford to pay.
+If you enter "0" for the price, a down payment percentage, "0" for the mortgage amount, the total periods, the interest rate and the payment you can afford, the calculator will calculate the loan amount and the price you can afford to pay.
 You can use this calculation to tell you what you can afford to pay and borrow and still stay within a budget.

 Annual Property Taxes, Annual Insurance and Private Mortgage Ins.
 (PMI) are all optional.
 If you enter values, the periodic portion of each will be calculated and shown on the schedule.
 Property taxes and insurance are both included under escrow.